abdel-17/material-ripple-web/README.md

 ripple.destroy();
 ```

-You can disabled the ripple by setting the `disabled` property to `true`.
-This adds the `data-disabled` attribute to the ripple element.
+You can also disabled the ripple by setting the `disabled` property to `true`, which adds the `data-disabled` attribute to the ripple element.

 ```js
 ripple.disabled = true;